fjantunen/sev1/index.md

 #### From Triage to Declaration

-The transition between "alert received" and "incident declared" should be explicit and documented.
+The transition between 'alert received' and 'incident declared' should be explicit and documented.

 **Standardized Intake Questions: ❓**